sadanandpai/javascript-code-challenges/challenges/functions-concepts.md

 ### Q. Create an IIFE which receives arguments and executes

-- Arguments can be passed normally to an IIFE like we pass to while calling regular functions
+- Arguments can be passed in the same way as when calling a regular functions
-- Multiple arguments can be passed similar to function invokation with arguments
+- Multiple arguments can be passed similar to function invocation with arguments

 ```js
 (function IIFE(param1, param2) {